-1010.
+- 1010.
 Elementary French I (4).
 Basic language skills with emphasis on conversation.
 For students with less than two years of high school French.
 Exposure to culture.
-Multimedia computer lab required.
+Multimedia computer lab required. - 1020.

-1020.
 Elementary French II (4).
 Pr., FREN 1010.
 Basic language skills with emphasis on conversation.
 Exposure to culture.
-Multimedia computer lab required.
+Multimedia computer lab required. - 2010.

-2010.
 Intermediate French I (4).
 Pr., FREN 1020 or two or more years of high school French or departmental approval.
 Language skills, grammar review, reading in French culture, literature and history.
-Multimedia computer lab required.
+Multimedia computer lab required. - 2020.

-2020.
 Intermediate French II (4).
 Pr., FREN 2010.
 Systematic review of problems in French grammar for speakers of English.
 Prepares students for conversation, composition and civilization in the third-year sequence.
 Multimedia computer lab required.

-3010.
+- 3010.
 French Phonetics and Diction (3).
 Pr., FREN 2020.
-Basic principles of French phonetics through sound recognition discrimination and intensive practice.
+Basic principles of French phonetics through sound recognition discrimination and inten-sive practice. - 3030.

-3030.
 French Conversation (3).
-Pr., FREN 2020 or departmental approval.Practice in spoken, everyday French, based on texts and situations concerning contemporary life, especially in France.
+Pr., FREN 2020 or departmental approval.
+Practice in spoken, everyday French, based on texts and situations concerning contemporary life, especially in France. - 3040.

-3040.
 French Composition (3).
-Pr., FREN 2020 or departmental approval.Practice in writing themes based on composition and translation.
+Pr., FREN 2020 or departmental approval.
+Practice in writing themes based on composition and translation. - 3100.

-3100.
 Introduction to French Literature (3).
 Pr., FREN 3030 and FREN 3040 or departmental approval.
-Provides grounding in basic analytical approaches, language and organizational skills needed to discuss French literature effectively and coherently orally or in writing.

-3110.
-French Civilization (3).
+Provides grounding in basic analytical approaches, language and organizational skills needed to discuss French literature effectively and coherently orally or in writing. - 3110.
+French Culture (3).
 Pr., FREN 2020.
-Consideration of topical aspects of the cultural heritage of France, as reflected in present day life patterns, traditions and institutions.
+Consideration of topical aspects of the cultural heritage of France, as reflected in present day life patterns, traditions and institutions. - 3140.

-3140.
 Survey of French Literature I (3).
 Pr., FREN 3100 or departmental approval.
 The Middle Ages to the 1800s.
-Coherent and effective writing in French.
+Coherent and effective writing in French. - 3150.

-3150.
 Survey of French Literature II (3).
 Pr., FREN 3100 or departmental approval.
-Reading in French literature from the 19th-century to the present (prose, theatre and poetry), centered on a theme or topic.
+Reading in French literature from the 19th-century to the present (prose, theatre and poetry), centered on a theme or topic. - 3230.
+Advance French Grammar (3).
+Pr., FREN 2210.
+Practice in advanced French grammar and stylistics through the writing of compositions, reports, and letters. - 3240.
+Francophone Civilization (3).
+Pr., FREN 3000 or departmental approval.
+Consideration of topical aspects of Francophone culture and heritage as reflected in current institutions and traditions. - 3310.

-3310.
 Business French (3).
-Pr., FREN 3000-level course.
+Pr., FREN 3000.
 Intensive practice in preparing commercial correspondence and reading contracts, agreements and related documents in French.
-Emphasis on the acquisition of a business-oriented vocabulary.
+Emphasis on the acquisition of a business-oriented vocabulary. - 4020.

-4020.
 Advanced Grammar and Stylistics (3).
 Pr., FREN 3040 and 9 hrs. of 3000-level French credit.
-Practice in writing and analyzing French texts, with emphasis on advanced grammar topics and stylistics.
+Practice in writing and analyzing French texts, with emphasis on advanced grammar topics and stylistics. - 4030.

-4030.
 French Continuing Conversation (1).
 Pr., FREN 3030 and FREN 3040 or departmental approval.
 Continuing practice in spoken French to maintain and upgrade proficiency.
 Major credit will not be given for French majors.
-Course may be repeated for a maximum of 3 credit hours.
+Course may be repeated for a maximum of 3 credit hours. - 4040.

-4040.
 French Continuing Composition (3).
 Pr., FREN 3030 and FREN 3040 or departmental approval.
-Continuing practice in written French to maintain and upgrade proficiency.
+Continuing practice in written French to maintain and upgrade

+Description of Courses proficiency.